-The economic simulation of Scenario 1 Base load forecast results in 3,720 MW of utility scale PV additions over the study period with 1200 MW added in 2019-2022, maximizing solar PV capacity additions in the short to medium term, consistent with the least cost plans, e.g. Scenario 4, ESM and Scenario 3.
+The economic simulation of Scenario 1, Strategy 2 Base load (S1S2B) forecast 3,720 MW of utility scale PV additions over the study period with 1200 MW added in 2019-2022, maximizing solar PV capacity additions in the short to medium term, consistent with the least cost plans, e.g. Scenario 4, ESM and Scenario 3.
 All solar PV additions happen in the first 10 years of the plan.
-Solar additions are 600 MW under the high load case but 420 MW lower under the low load case.
-Under strategy 3, solar additions are similar (see Exhibit 8-44).
+The high load case for Strategy 2 adds 600 MW of incremental solar to the base case results, or 4320 MW in total.
+The low load case for Strategy 2 adds 420 MW less than under the base load case or 3300 MW in total.
+Under strategy 3, solar additions are similar (see Exhibit 8-54).

-To support the operation of that much solar, a total of 2,744 MW of battery energy storage is added over the study period, with about half of the total installed in 2019-2022.
-A second batch of storage installations happen after the retirement of the AES in 2028.
+To support the operation of large influx of solar, a total of 2,744 MW of battery energy storage is added over the study period, with about half of the total installed in 2019-2022.
+A second group of storage installations happen after the retirement of the AES in 2028.
 Storage additions are lower under the high load case (due to more CCGT additions) and the low load case (less need).

 Two large CCGTs are installed, both in Costa Sur, one in 2025 and another in 2028, after the retirement of AES.
 These two plants utilize the gas available in the South after the retirement of the existing Costa Sur units, one retired in 2022 and the other in 2030.
 Under the high load case, an additional large CCGT is installed in Costa Sur in 2033 and a medium CCGT in Bayamon in 2027.
 Under the low load case, CCGT additions are the same as the base load case.
-There is not much difference either under Strategy 3, except for a small CCGT at Palo Seco in 2025 and a medium CCGT in Bayamon, both under the high load case (see Exhibit 8-44).
+There is not much difference either under Strategy 3, under the high load case except for a small CCGT at Palo Seco in 2025 and a medium CCGT in Bayamon (see Exhibit 8-54).

-The need for peaking capacity is somewhat larger compared to scenario 4 over the planning period due to the higher renewable penetration, with an incremental 242 MW more of peakers (over the period 2019 -2022 values are similar).
-San Juan 5 & 6 are not converted to gas in this scenario assumes no new gas terminals in the island.
+The need for peaking capacity is somewhat larger compared to Scenario 4 over the planning period due to the higher renewable penetration, with an incremental 242 MW more of peakers (over the period 2019 -2022 values are similar).
+San Juan 5 & 6 are not converted to gas since in this Scenario assumes no new gas terminals are added to the island.
 San Juan 6 is retired in 2023 and San Juan 5, ten years later in 2033, under the base load case.

 Under strategy 1 (a centralized plan), the expansion plan is very similar, both in terms of solar PV and storage additions, as well as CCGT capacity.
-Overall system costs are slightly lower but the risk and costs from unserved energy due to a disruptive hurricane are larger (see Exhibit 8-44).
+Overall system costs are slightly lower but the risk and costs from unserved energy due to a disruptive hurricane are larger (see Exhibit 8-54).

-The Plan is MATS compliant after 2024 and achieve 81% RPS compliance by 2038 (much higher than Scenario 4 or the ESM, with most of the new capacity coming from solar and storage.
+The plan is MATS compliant after 2024 and achieves 81% RPS compliance by 2038 (much higher than Scenario 4 or the ESM, with most of the new capacity coming from solar and storage.

-Exhibit 8-45: Scenario 1 Base Load Capacity Additions
+Exhibit 8-55: Scenario 1 Base Load Capacity Additions